THIS POST IS LONG, YOU HAVE BEEN WARNED.

 I got back to Circular Quay and went ahead to the Museum of Contemporary Art Australia which was a-ma-zing.
 I did not get to spend as much time there because everything closes at 5 pm in Australia as per the usual.
 After that I met up with Lexie after her shopping spree and we went for dinner then Luna Park, which was funny because Luna Park is also located in Melbourne and we had to come to Sydney to see it, like really?
 It was freezing so we just went and looked around which was free if you don’t get on rides.
 The theme park had a major Coney Island vibe going on which was a strong juxtaposition of both creepy and also hauntingly beautiful with all the lights and rides and laughter and screams.
 Especially with Mr Moon up front, to quote Taylor Swift, it seemed like a nightmare dressed like a daydream.
 One thing that really blew me off my feet was that I could view the entire Opera House and also the city lights on the opposite side.
 After that we dropped by Chinatown for snacks and one of the traditional Chinese-Hong Kong bakery was unbelievably good with their little tiny ‘Emperor Pastry’ which was technically moist, soft balls, yes, balls which oozed cream when you bite into it.
 Like all things wrong, it tasted right.
 Oh yes it did.

 On the fourth day, IT WAS TIME FOR BONDI.
 So so extremely excited we were.
 We took the bus just right off the corner of the hostel, and headed off after breakfast.
 We were contemplating on doing the Bondi to Coogee coastal walk which will cover a few of the beaches along the coastline but later decided to just spend our time covering where we can.
 There were people surfing despite the cold and the entire Bondi beach was littered with tourists and locals alike, cafe and restaurants were abundant, everyone was relaxed and spending their time equally as content alone or with company.
-Bondi Icebergs Club was just a clubhouse where you can have some drinks and food, the renowned saltwater pool had tons of sand in it with its close vicinity next to the sea but it looks just like something out of a dream.
+Bondi Icebergs Club was just a clubhouse where you can have some drinks and food, the renowned saltwater pool had tons of sand in it with its close vicinity next to the sea but it looked like the pools near the coasts of Italy.
 We spent the entire afternoon there and headed for churros after sundown.

 Fifth day on wards up till the last day of our stay, I was fianlly down with the cold following a major temperature drop in Sydney, it was quite sad considering there were more things I wanted to do but couldn’t but it’s okay, I’ve covered parts of it and I’ll be back someday, I hope.
 Sydney was, in my impression, more commercialized and business oriented than Melbourne which wasn’t all that surprising given its global status of a city, which meant an even more diverse range of people with more global brands being stationed here as well as more choices for whatever it was that you need due to the demand.
 You will either love it or hate it, with the pros and cons weighed out, since we had a classic discussion of Sydney vs. Melbourne with friends who had been living in Sydney and despite the jaw-dropping property prices and cost of living. many of them placed Sydney as their prime choice of settling should they choose to settle within the country.
 As for me and Lexie?
 We had the exact same thoughts as we spoke of it on the returning flight to Melbourne on the 27th.
 Melbourne is 4eva.
 5 even.
 Sydney was just a side hoe with all the flashy jewelry, prim and proper posh manners with an uppity accent and properly done make up.
 We prefer to roll with our hood chick and home, which to us was, Melbourne.